Cataracts: Causes, Symptoms & Natural Support Strategies

 Optimize Zinc, Lutein & Glutathione Levels

-Other good nutrients to look for include bilberry extract, N-Acetyl Cysteine (NAC), alpha lipoic acid and lycopene which all work to support healthy eye structure and function, reduces inflammation, and protects the macula, retina, and lens from oxidative damage.
+Other good nutrients to look for include bilberry extract, N-Acetyl Cysteine (NAC), alpha lipoic acid and lycopene which all work to support healthy eye structure and function, reduce inflammation, and protects the macula, retina, and lens from oxidative damage.

 Consider High Dose Resveratrol & Quercetin

 A population-based control study has found that flavonoids may help to decrease the risk of age-related cataracts.
 Resveratrol and quercetin are two potent flavonoids that may help to prevent cataracts.
 According to research, resveratrol may delay cataract formation and may have anti-cataracts effects on those with diabetes.

-This is why I recommend Resveratrol Power.
-This supplement has a healthy dose of both resveratrol and quercetin.
-It helps to support your eye health, improve the inflammatory response, support mitochondrial function, and support your overall health (41, 42, 43).
+This is why I recommend you consider getting more resveratrol and quercetin.
+They work together to help to support your eye health, improve the inflammatory response, support mitochondrial function, and support your overall health (41, 42, 43).

 Final Thoughts on Cataracts

 A cataract is an eye condition that is characterized by the clouding of the normally clear lens of your eyes.
 Cataracts affect nearly 20 percent of Americans over the age of 40.
 The good news is that with the natural support strategies in this article you can help to improve your overall eye health.